 A hallmark of the practice doctorate is the successful completion of a scholarly project demonstrating the synthesis of the student's experiences.
 The scholarly project embraces the synthesis of both coursework and practice application.
 For time spent in practice application, students will document credit for 225 clock hours in NRSG 802 towards their practicum hours.
-The final outcome is a deliverable product reviewed, evaluated and approved by a faculty team chair/advisor and scholarly project team.
+The final outcome is a scholarly project that is evaluated by an oral defense and approved by a faculty team chair in conjunction with additional DNP faculty and the scholarly project team.

 Dissemination modes include the final scholarly paper and a scholarly poster or publication manuscript.
 The nature of the scholarly projects will vary.
-Projects are related to advanced practice in each student's nursing specialty, and the project must demonstrate potential benefit for a group, population or community rather than an individual patient.
+Projects are related to advanced practice roles and the project must demonstrate potential benefit for a group, population or community rather than an individual patient.